UK Edition. Click here for US version.

 sleep disturbances, agitation or anxiety, headaches, feeling sick, being sick and shaking (see section 3.
 “If

 An increased risk of bone fractures has been observed in patients taking this type of medicine.

 If you get any side effects, talk to your doctor, pharmacist or nurse.
 This includes any possible side effects

 not listed in this leaflet.You can also report side effects directly via the Yellow Card Scheme at:

 By reporting side effects you can help provide more information on the safety of this medicine.

-Medicines should not be disposed of via wastewater or household waste.
-Ask your pharmacist how to
+Do not throw away any medicines via wastewater or household waste.
+Ask your pharmacist how to throw

 magnesium stearate, titanium dioxide (E171), hypromellose and macrogol 6000.

 What Sertraline Tablets look like and the contents of the pack: